browserengineering/book/book/scheduling.md

 - The browser has two main threads.
 The main thread runs JavaScript and the special rendering task.
-- The browser draws the display list to the screen, handles/dispatches input events, and handles scrolling.
+- The browser draws the display list to the screen, handles/dispatches input events, and performs scrolling.
 The main thread communicates with the browser thread via `commit`, which synchronizes the two threads.

-Additionally, you've seen the challenges involved in moving tasks between the two threads, such as the challenges involved in scrolling on the browser thread, or how forced style and layout makes it hard to fully isolate the rendering pipeline from JavaScript.
+Additionally, you've seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser thread, or how forced style and layout makes it hard to fully isolate the rendering pipeline from JavaScript.

 Outline
 =======